Woomera, South Australia: Defence facilities

 The complex was established in support of the Anglo-Australian Joint Project.
-This cold-war project focussed on the development of long-range weapons systems, principally to counter the growing intercontinental ballistic missile threat from the former Soviet Union.
+This cold-war project focussed on the development of long-range weapons systems, principally to counter the growing intercontinental ballistic missile threat from the Soviet Union.
 The cold-war heyday of the Range was 1947 to about 1972.
-In 1980 the Anglo-Australia Project was closed and the range itself saw little use until about 1991 when the RAAF's Aircraft Research and Development Unit (ARDU) took over the old instrumented range from Defence Science and Technology Organisation (DSTO).
+In 1980, the Anglo-Australia Project was closed and the range itself saw little use until about 1991, when the RAAF's Aircraft Research and Development Unit (ARDU) took over the old instrumented range from Defence Science and Technology Organisation (DSTO).
 Since that time, the RAAF has gradually assumed full control of the entire facility.
 The complex today is much smaller than it was in 1947, but still covers one-seventh of South Australia.
 Although there are now several major mines established within the WPA, the Woomera support base is the only permanently established township facility in the WPA.

-Officially, the village area is referred to as 'Base Sector South' of RAAF Base Woomera, and like the RAAF Base at Point Cook in Victoria, this part of the complex is open to public access.
+Officially, the village area is referred to as "Base Sector South" of RAAF Base Woomera, and like RAAF Williams at Point Cook in Victoria, this part of the complex is open to public access.
 This is principally so that tourists can access the significant historical displays and museums which cover the range's air and space activities since its establishment in 1947.
 At the Woomera Heritage Centre, there are also displays covering the Indigenous and Pioneer heritage of the region.
-In particular, there is a dedicated section on Len Beadell who became something of an outback legend as a Royal Australian Survey Corps Sergeant surveyor (1947–48) and road builder (1953–63).
+In particular, there is a dedicated section on Len Beadell, who became something of an outback legend as a Royal Australian Survey Corps Sergeant surveyor (1947–48) and road builder (1953–63).
 There is also a memorial cairn for Len Beadell and his wife Anne in the nearby Woomera Cemetery.